Jake the Dog: Design and voice acting

 Series creator Pendleton Ward has stated that he wrote Finn and Jake, including Adventure Time as a whole, as though he were playing a session of Dungeons & Dragons, a tabletop role-playing game.
 Ward commented that Finn and Jake's motivations are noble, with a desire to "slay monsters, explore dungeons, find loot."
 He further said that "Jake was more into the loot".
 Ward spent much of his childhood at home, describing his "[indoor] adventure experience" as inspiring Finn and Jake the Dog's adventures.
 Early on in the development of the show, Ward had intended for Finn and Jake to be nomads who lived in tents.
 However, this was changed to having them live in a permanent home at Cartoon Network's request.
 Jake has three, four, or five fingers on each hand, as well as both hands and paws, which means, according to Ward, that he has the ability to grow and be flexible.
 He first appeared in the short film "Adventure Time", which centers around rescuing Princess Bubblegum (Hynden Walch) from the evil Ice King (John Kassir).
 This short aired as part of Nickelodeon's Random!
 Cartoons showcase in 2008.
 John DiMaggio voiced the character, then called Jake, in short.

-In 2018, when Adventure time was about to end, DiMaggio said "Until something's signed on the line there is no speculation ... this is it.
+In 2018, as Adventure Time was ending, DiMaggio said "Until something's signed on the line there is no speculation ... this is it.
 It's over.
 It's done.
 And that's OK."
 He further said "A lot of me is in Jake, and I'll miss that part, that connection."
 Adventure Time composer Tim Kiefer said that the show had gradually become an exploration of the "Hero's journey" through the characters.